 Since 2009 our female attorneys’ women’s group has helped facilitate networking and professional development in the community.
 The group meets regularly to plan social events to reconnect with existing clients, meet new business leaders and support local organizations.

 Hiring diverse attorneys and staff is a goal of our firm’s management and Hiring and Diversity Committee.
 43% of the firm’s employees are minorities and the Immigration Group includes attorneys, paralegals and staff of various ethnicities and language abilities.

-In the summer of 2019, Ryan Swanson will participate in the Legal Employers Advancing Diversity in Washington’s (“LEAD-WA”) 1L Diversity Fellowship Program.
+For the past two summers, Ryan Swanson has participated in the Legal Employers Advancing Diversity in Washington’s (“LEAD-WA”) 1L Diversity Fellowship Program.
 LEAD-WA is a Washington non-profit dedicated to increasing the number of diverse lawyers practicing in Washington.
 LEAD-WA was established by the Puget Sound Area Minority Fellowship Program (“PSAMFP”) Board, to continue providing opportunities for traditionally underrepresented diverse law students in law firms and corporate law environments.
 Ryan Swanson will interview candidates from the University of Washington and Seattle University Law Schools.

 We actively participate in a number of organizations that promote diversity, like specialty bar associations, networking groups, and charitable functions.
 Below are some of the areas where we have supported diverse organizations in the local legal and business communities: